brillout/goldpage/docs/csr-and-ssr-explained.template.md

 > When using Goldpage,
 > you get CSR + SSR when you set `renderToDom: true` and `renderToHtml: true`.

-One way to to think about is CSR + SSR is that CSR is about make a "frozen" SSR version of the page "live":
+One way to to think about is CSR + SSR is that SSR delivers a "frozen" page and CSR is about making it "alive":
-1. [SSR] On the server, React renders the initial state of your page to HTML on the server.
+1. [SSR] When we start our Node.js server, React and our page are loaded on the server.
-At that point your page is "frozen" and in order to
+2. [SSR] When the browser requests our server and React renders the page to HTML.
-2. [SSR] The browser &mdash; but the page is "frozen" and cannot interact with it.
+3. [SSR] The browser &mdash; but the page is "frozen" and the user cannot interact with it.
-3.
-4.
-to "revive" your page, React re-renders your page in the browser. then React re-renders the same initial state to the DOM in the browser in order to make your app "live"
-.
+1. [CSR] The browser loads and executes the source code of React and of the page.
+4. [CSR] React renders the page to the DOM &mdash; the page is now "alive": the user can now use interactive components of the page.

+In short,
-Once it's rendered to the DOM, the page can change.
+the page is initially rendered to HTML and to the DOM, and all subsequent renders are done to the browser's DOM.

+> :information_source:
-In the React community, this process of is commonly called *hydration*.
+> In the React community, this process of making a "frozen" page "alive" is commonly called *hydration*.

-First render to HTML and any subsequent.
-HTML is b and the browser takes it from there.
+Thanks to CSR our page is interactive and thanks to SSR our page is crawlable.

 The following page showcases SSR:
 - The page is interactive (as you can see in the screencast, the user can modify the state of the counter).